ryantd42/NY-Legislative-Git/2023/S7225A-2023/bill.md

- Introduced  by  Sen. MANNION -- read twice and ordered printed, and when printed to be committed to the Committee on Corporations,  Authorities and Commissions
+ Introduced  by  Sen. MANNION -- read twice and ordered printed, and when printed to be committed to the Committee on Corporations,  Authorities and  Commissions  --  committee  discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee

  AN ACT enacting the "Syracuse regional  airport  authority  design-build act";  and providing for the repeal of such provisions upon expiration thereof

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 This act shall be known and may be cited as the "Syracuse regional airport authority design-build act".
   § 2.
 For purposes of this act, the  following  terms  shall  have  the following meanings:
   1.  (a)  "Authorized  entity" shall mean the Syracuse regional airport authority as established by title thirty-four of article  eight  of  the public authorities law.
   (b)  If  otherwise  applicable,  authorized projects undertaken by the authorized entity shall be subject to section 135 of the  state  finance law  and  section  101  of the general municipal law; provided, however, that an authorized entity may fulfill its obligations under section  135 of  the state finance law or section 101 of the general municipal law by requiring the contractor to prepare separate specifications  in  accord- ance  with  section  135  of the state finance law or section 101 of the general municipal law, as the case may be.
   2. "Authorized project" shall mean, in conformity  with  the  require- ments  of  this  act, any installation, construction, demolition, recon- struction,  excavation,  rehabilitation,  repair,  and  renovation  in connection  with  a  landside  improvement project, terminal operational enhancement and aircraft deicing facility located in the towns of  Cice- ro,  De Witt and Salina at the Syracuse Hancock International Airport at 1000 Colonel Eileen Collins Boulevard.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD11514-03-3
+  LBD11514-04-3
- S. 7225  2
+ S. 7225--A  2

   3. "Best value" shall  mean  the  basis  for  awarding  contracts  for services  to  the  bidder  that  optimizes quality, cost and efficiency, price and performance criteria, which may include, but  is  not  limited
  to:
   (a) the quality of the contractor's performance on previous projects;
   (b)  the  timeliness  of  the  contractor's  performance  on  previous